GENERAL RULES AND LICENSING

 (10) On or before each June 1, the Board of Examiners shall send the renewal notice to the Chiropractic Assistant at the last known mailing address.

-(11) On or before each August 1 the Chiropractic Assistant shall mail to the Board of Examiners the renewal form with the following:
+(11) On or before each July 31 the Chiropractic Assistant shall mail to the Board of Examiners the renewal form with a renewal fee of $75.
+A certificate that is not renewed on time may not be renewed except:

 (14) The Chiropractic Assistant's certificate shall be displayed at all times in the Chiropractic Physician's office during the Chiropractic Assistant's employment.